Selling An Unprofitable Business

 Lower Cost Structure

 A bloated cost structure may often be the cause of an unprofitable business.
 For example, some businesses have higher than necessary occupancy costs.
 In a retail-related business, occupancy costs typically should be no more than ten percent of total sales.
 Business owners with too much retail space or too high rent relative to their sales may consider moving to a more favorable location.
 Another main cause of a bloated cost structure may be a having a bloated payroll.
-Removing staffing costs can significantly contribute to rationalizing a business model so that the business can achieve profitability.
+Removing unnecessary or overpaid staff can significantly contribute to rationalizing a business model so that the business can achieve profitability.

 Owner May Need To Be More Involved in Business